OCA/stock-logistics-warehouse/stock_move_location/readme/USAGE.rst

-* A new menuitem Stock > Move from location... opens a wizard where 2 location ca be specified.
+* A new menu item Stock > Move from location... opens a wizard where 2 location can be specified.
 * Select origin and destination locations and press "IMMEDIATE TRANSFER" or "PLANNED TRANSFER"
 * Press `ADD ALL` button to add all products available
 * Those lines can be edited.
 Move quantity can't be more than a max available quantity